 Kotch said, “I got an email from a grandmother who said she would like to buy a sign for her grandson, who died in Afghanistan.”
-It’s such a physical and visual event, because of these signs, and Kotch said State Senator Bill Dodd said it best: That Memorial Mile gives people a sense of place, whether you are walking it or riding it.
+It’s such a physical and visual event, because of these signs, and Kotch said state Sen. Bill Dodd said: That Memorial Mile gives people a sense of place, whether you are walking it or riding it.

 Riders on tandems

-The longest ride starts at 8 a.m., while those riding 25 miles starts at 9 a.m. and the 15-mile ride starts a half-hour later.
-Usually everyone comes back between noon and 1:30 at the latest, Kotch said, but, she adds, “We’ve had people come back at 2 o’clock.
+The longest ride starts at 8 a.m., while those riding 25 miles start at 9 a.m. and the 15-mile ride starts a half-hour later.
+Usually everyone comes back between noon and 1:30 at the latest, Kotch said.
+But, she adds, “We’ve had people come back at 2 o’clock.
 They’re doing the longer ride and taking their time.
-The festival opens at 11 a.m. and runs until 3 p.m.
+The festival runs from 11 a.m. to 3 p.m.

 One of the beneficiaries is the Enchanted Hills Camp for the Blind.
 The group helps out by providing some 20 volunteers at the first rest stop and they also participate, riding tandem bikes with sighted riders acting as pilots on the front and the non-sighted riders on the back.
 To see those riders on tandems is a “beautiful thing to see,” Kotch said.